Ricky Hatton: Death and funeral

-Hatton was last seen on 12 September 2025 and he failed to attend a scheduled event on 13 September.
-His body was discovered at his Gee Cross home on the morning of 14 September by his manager and keyholder, Paul Speak, who had intended to accompany him to Manchester Airport for his flight to a press conference in Dubai, regarding his planned December comeback fight.
+Hatton was last seen on 12 September 2025, and he failed to attend a scheduled event on 13 September.
+His body was discovered at his home, 19 Bowlacre Road in Gee Cross on the morning of 14 September by his manager and keyholder, Paul Speak, whose intention had been to accompany Hatton to Manchester Airport for his scheduled flight to a press conference in Dubai, regarding his planned December comeback fight.

 Hatton's funeral took place at midday on 10 October at Manchester Cathedral following a public procession through Greater Manchester.
 The route, which had been published in advance, drew large crowds and began in Hyde and passed through several landmarks that were significant to him during his lifetime.
-The procession was preceded by Hatton's cherished 'Trotters' Reliant Regal Van from Only Fools and Horses, which he owned and would often drive it around his hometown.
+The procession was preceded by Hatton's cherished 'Trotters' Reliant Regal Van from Only Fools and Horses, which he owned and would often drive around his hometown.
 Following the service, the cortège made a final stop at the Etihad Stadium, where Hatton had long supported Manchester City.

 At the opening of the inquest into Hatton's death at Stockport Coroner's Court on 16 October, senior coroner Alison Mutch said they are awaiting the final cause of death, but it was indicated as hanging.
 The inquest was adjourned until 20 March 2026.

+On 20 March 2026, in Stockport, the coroner, Alison Mutch said while she was "satisfied that Hatton had carried out the acts which led to his death [she] could not be sure he intended to take his own life."
+A narrative verdict was recorded, as a verdict of suicide by hanging would be unlawful, given the circumstances.
+There was evidence of Hatton's previous use of cocaine and cannabis, but not in the hours before his death.
+Hatton was, however, over twice the legal drink-drive limit, and his brain showed signs of mild chronic traumatic encephalopathy, often associated with boxing.